Kerry pushes for Mideast peace, donors pledge $5 billion for Palestinians

 Abbas said in Cairo the Arab plan could be the framework for a new approach to the Palestinian-Israeli conflict.

-Kerry later agreed that the Arab proposal held promise as "a foundation and a basis" on which to negotiate.

-"Imagine if all of the countries of the region were to be able to make peace with Israel because Israel and the Palestinians had made peace," he added.

-Successive Israeli governments have rejected the Arab initiative but Prime Minister Benjamin Netanyahu recently suggested a greater role for Israel's Arab neighbours in the pursuit of peace.
-Netanyahu has shown little, if any, appetite for concessions towards the Palestinians.
+Successive Israeli governments have rejected the Arab initiative but Prime Minister Benjamin Netanyahu recently suggested a greater role for Israel's Arab neighbors in the pursuit of peace.
+Netanyahu has shown little, if any, appetite for concessions toward the Palestinians.

 In his White House talks with Obama this month, he made clear that his priority was to prevent the United States and other world powers from going easy on Iran, Israel’s regional arch-foe, in nuclear talks that are entering a critical phase.